Aglaya Tarasova: Biography

-Darya-Aglaya Tarasova was born in Saint Petersburg, Russia.

-Daughter of actress Kseniya Rappoport and businessman Viktor Tarasov.
+Darya-Aglaya Tarasova was born in Saint Petersburg, the daughter of actress Kseniya Rappoport and businessman Viktor Tarasov.
 She studied at the St. Petersburg State University.
 She has never gone through actor's education.

+On 5 September 2025, Tarasova was detained and charged with drug smuggling at Domodedovo Airport in Moscow after she was found to be carrying a vape cartridge containing cannabis oil.